terencez127/sloc-workflow/README.md

 sloc-workflow
 =============
-This is a workflow that calculates SLOC(Source Line Of Code) in the current folder in finder.
+This is a Alfred 2 workflow that calculates SLOC(Source Line Of Code) in the current folder in finder.

 USAGE
 ------